Remembering Daily Progress reporter John Harvey, who was one of a kind

 One of those athletes was Caroline Wilke, who was a star basketball player at Walsingham Academy in Williamsburg.
 She is now the head girls basketball coach at The Covenant School in Charlottesville.
 John had the opportunity to cover Wilke’s athletic career both as an athlete and a coach, a testament to his longevity and dedication to covering high school sports in Virginia.

 “John was one of the last of his kind.
 A great local sports reporter,” Walsingham Academy athletic director Neil Bailey wrote on Twitter.
-“He did good work and was such a tremendous supporter of local athletes during his time at [at The Virginia Gazette] in Williamsburg.”
+“He did good work and was such a tremendous supporter of local athletes during his time at [The Virginia Gazette] in Williamsburg.”

 After John recently found out that he was sick, he started working on a message to let people know and it included this sentence.